mockyeah/mockyeah/packages/mockyeah-docs/book/API/play.md

 # `play()`

-`mockyeah.play([snapshot name])`
+`mockyeah.play([suite name])`

-`snapshot name` (`String`; required) Directory name from which to mount contained service snapshots (i.e. `./mockyeah/[snapshot name]`).
+`suite name` (`String`; required) Directory name from which to mount contained service suites (i.e. `./mockyeah/[suite name]`).

-Mounts each service snapshot.
-Each snapshot will be mounted with the exact same payload, headers, status, and latency as captured during its recording.
+Mounts each service suite.
+Each suite will be mounted with the exact same payload, headers, status, and latency as suited during its recording.
-This behavior may be changed by altering the values in the snapshot files.
+This behavior may be changed by altering the values in the suite files.

-Here is an example of a service snapshot file:
+Here is an example of a service suite file:

 ```json
 {